Knowledgeless/AutoLogin/README.md

 - copy your drive location from location bar is showling above (Script will ask about your path to run chrome browser).
 <br><br>
 <h3>Run script</h3><br>
 Finally you are ready.
-Open your terminal and got to this script file location and run these command,<br>
+Open your terminal and got to this script file location and run these command.<br>
 - python3 facebook_login.py
 - Enter your email address or phone number which is required to login your account
 - Enter your password